Open Government Partnership

 We have been invited to speak at a number of international conferences, and the Scottish Civil Society Network Chair has been selected to attend the International OGP Steering Group.

-In response to independent recommendations regarding our first Action Plan, we are taking the following actions in developing our second:
+In response to independent recommendations regarding our first Action Plan, we took the following actions in developing our second:

 - improving governance via an OGP Steering Group co-chaired by the Cabinet Secretary for Government Business and Constitutional Relations and the Chair of the Scottish OGP Civil Society Network